Grafik zur Veranschaulichung des Themas Materialfluss, im Hintergrund ist eine Rollenbahn zu sehen

 Our customised packing tables enable employees to work in a comfortable and healthy working environment.
 This increases productivity and efficiency, which also optimises the flow of materials.
 Every workplace is unique and requires customised solutions that are tailored to the specific needs of your company.

-An ergonomic workplace is the ideal solution for reducing sickness rates and thus conserving resources from the employer's perspective.
-If employees are absent, the employer has to spontaneously reallocate resources and work tasks.
-This in turn costs time and reduces the efficiency of the existing system.
-By using ergonomic workstations, the material flow can be optimised in a targeted manner, as they give the system a certain degree of security.
-Fewer breakdowns also mean that fewer risk factors threaten and disrupt the material flow.
+An ergonomic workstation is the ideal solution for reducing sick leave and, from the employer’s perspective, conserving resources.
+If employees are absent, the employer must quickly reallocate resources and redistribute tasks.
+This, in turn, costs time and reduces the efficiency of the existing system.
+The use of ergonomic workstations allows for targeted optimization of the material flow.
+They provide the system with significantly greater stability.
+Fewer absences also mean that fewer risk factors threaten and disrupt the material flow.

 Measure success, react promptly